 As a physiotherapist, I know that I will never stop learning.
 When I did my degree (2006-09) I don’t remember learning much about persistent (also referred to as constant / chronic / long-standing) pain.
 It’s something I’ve learnt more about as my Physiotherapy career has progressed.
 I’m not sure if it’s something that wasn’t as prevalent or it just wasn’t as acknowledged those few years ago?

 Alongside the assessment and management of pain, there are other things that have changed.
 Evidence tends to be much more focused around rehab and strength and conditioning, rather than manual therapy.
-And some things that we used to educate patients about, like posture and stretching now seem much less relevant.
+And some things that we used to educate patients about, like posture and stretching now play a smaller part in our treatment programmes.

-So one topic I wanted to discuss was around ‘core exercises’, with there being evidenced recently discussed showing that doing exercises involving ‘bracing’ is not likely to help those with back pain.
-And the other topic was that there have also been some studies into posture, which showed similar outcomes – forcing and overworking yourself into a ‘good’ posture is also likely to exacerbate symptoms.
+So one topic I wanted to discuss was around ‘core exercises’, with there being evidence recently discussed showing that many people with lower back pain, when studied, were found to actually have relatively strong core muscles.
+And the other topic was that there have also been some studies into posture, which showed that forcing and overworking yourself into a ‘good’ posture is also likely to exacerbate symptoms.